wp-plugins/dbtools/readme.txt

 == Changelog ==

+= 1.1.9 =
+Only perform update when version is lower the 1.1.7

 = 1.1.8 =
-Fixe not sufficient permissions erro
+Fixed "you have not sufficient permissions error"

 = 1.1.7 =
 placed backup location outside the plugin directory so your backups will be kept after deactivating or updating this plugin